-Each JWS Unprotected Header value, if non-empty, is stored in the header member.
-If present, a JWS Unprotected Header value is represented as an unencoded JSON object, rather than as a string.
+The header member MUST be present and contain the value JWS Unprotected Header when the JWS Unprotected Header value is non-empty; otherwise, it MUST be absent.
+This value is represented as an unencoded JSON object, rather than as a string.
+These Header Parameter values are not integrity protected.